dcsil/Horizon-Labs/architecture/diagram.md

 Pinecone stores embeddings of course content, resources, and student/teacher queries, enabling semantic search and personalized AI recommendations.
 Trade-off: Vendor dependency, though alternatives like pgvector remain open for future use.

-### AI Integration: OpenRouter / OpenAI APIs
+### AI Integration: OpenRouter / OpenAI APIs + Google Gemini
 The backend integrates with LLM providers via OpenRouter, powering student tutoring, Q&A, feedback generation, and teacher-side summaries or insights.
+The system uses **Google Gemini** (Google Generative AI) to generate embeddings, which are then stored in Pinecone for downstream retrieval and reasoning.
 Trade-off: Dependence on third-party APIs introduces latency, cost, and vendor risk, but allows rapid delivery of AI features without model hosting.

-### Monitoring & Analytics: Sentry & Google Analytics
-Sentry: Tracks runtime errors, frontend crashes, and backend issues, ensuring reliability across the system.

-Google Analytics: Captures student and teacher engagement data (e.g., active users, retention, feature usage), providing insights to guide improvements.
- Trade-off: Third-party monitoring introduces cost and requires proper data governance for compliance.

 ## Alignment with Use Cases
-1. Students: Access content, track progress in real time (Firestore + Next.js), and receive AI-powered tutoring (FastAPI + LLM + Pinecone).

-2. Teachers: Create/manage courses, monitor student progress live (Firestore), and gain AI-driven insights (FastAPI + LLM).

-3. Cross-Cutting: Reliable monitoring (Sentry), user engagement tracking (GA), and rapid iteration through Vercel + Railway.
+1. **Students**
+   - Students access the app via the Next.js frontend.
+   - They ask questions or take quizzes; the frontend calls FastAPI, which retrieves context from Pinecone and calls LLMs via OpenRouter.
+   - Students receive streamed responses and adaptive quiz questions, and session state and results can be stored in Firestore when configured.

+2. **Instructors**
+   - Instructors upload slides/PDFs and configure quizzes through the same Next.js frontend.
+   - FastAPI ingests documents, generates Gemini embeddings, and stores them in Pinecone for later retrieval in both chat and quiz flows.
+   - Instructors review quiz definitions and student activity driven by Firestore data and Pinecone-powered insights, closing the loop with the student-facing adaptive chat and quizzes.